best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Merged cells, split cells and nested tables make table structure hard to understand for assistive technology like screen reader software.
 Removing these elements is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 ### Blank rows and columns within tables
 Remove all blank rows and blank columns within tables.
-These may be perceived as the edge of the data area rather than a divider.
-Removing them is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
+These may be perceived as the edge of the data area rather than a divider and so they could lead you to fail [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

+If your table is marked up correctly, blank rows and columns may not be as much of an issue, but they can still be confusing so it is best practice to remove them.

 If blank rows and columns are used to create space you can do this by adjusting column width and row height instead.